IEEE Circuits and Systems Society Policies and Procedures

 7.2.1 Publication Guide Adherence

-All CASS-sponsored Technical Meetings, and all CASS-co-sponsored meetings where all other co-sponsors are IEEE Societies or Councils, will adhere to procedures contained in the guidelines.
-These include but are not limited to (a) a 15% to 20% projected surplus, (b) differential registration fees between IEEE and non-IEEE members, and (c) signatory authority on all bank accounts by two CASS volunteers (VP Conferences and Administrative Vice President) and the signature of the IEEE Staff Director – Financial Services or designee.
-Exceptions to this policy can be made with the majority approval of the President, Past President, President Elect and Administrative Vice President.
+All CASS sponsored Technical Meetings, and all CASS co-sponsored meetings where all other co-sponsors are IEEE Societies or Councils, will adhere to procedures contained in the guidelines http://www.ieee.org/conferences_events/conferences/organizers/index.html.
+These include but are not limited to (a) 20% projected surplus, (b) differential registration fees between IEEE and non-IEEE members, and (c) signatory authority on all bank accounts by two CASS volunteers (VP – Conferences and VP – Financial Activities) and the signature of the IEEE Staff Director – Financial Services or designee.
+Exceptions to this policy can be made with the majority approval of the President, Past President, President Elect and VP – Financial Activities.

 7.2.2 Criteria for New Conferences

 22.214.171.124 New Sponsored or Co-Sponsored Conferences

 New Conferences in which CASS is the sponsor or co-sponsor shall require the following clearances: